nedbat/coveragepy/doc/cmd.rst

   :meth:`.Coverage.switch_context` function to change the context.
 Only one of these mechanisms should be in use at a time.

+Couldn't import C tracer (no-ctracer)
+  The core tracer implemented in C should have been used, but couldn't be imported.
+The reason is included in the warning message.
+The Python tracer will be used instead.

 sys.monitoring isn't available in this version, using default core (no-sysmon) You requested to use the sys.monitoring measurement core, but are running on Python 3.11 or lower where it isn't available.
 A default core will be used